 - Baseboard steam system

-In a steam radiator, water is heated in a boiler until it becomes steam.
 The steam then radiates heat, warming the room via convection.
 When the steam condenses, it funnels back into the main boiler.

 Cast-iron steam heat radiators are the oldest form of steam heat radiator.
 If you have an old home or big-city apartment with the original radiator heating system, it’s likely a cast-iron steam heat radiator.
 Cast-iron steam heat radiators take the longest to heat and are hot to the touch.
 It’s unlikely that a homeowner would choose to install a cast-iron steam heat radiator in a new home because baseboard steam radiators are generally more discreet, and ceramic steam radiators are not hot to the touch.

 Hot Water Radiators

 Unlike steam heat radiators, hot water radiators rely on a continual flow of hot water.
 Hot water radiators are also sometimes used to power radiant floor heating systems.

 Electric radiator heaters function much like a steam radiator, but by heating a specialized type of mineral oil.
 Electric radiator heaters are usually installed as individual units and not as a central system, allowing homeowners to easily turn off the heat in unused areas of their home.
 Electric radiator heaters are not space heaters as they are installed individually in areas of a home.
 This option is best suited for warm climates as they are not as productive as a whole-house system.

 What Home Heating System Is Best for Me?